Quasisymmetry

 A more detailed introduction to quasisymmetry can be found here.

-Our group has developed a new method to find quasisymmetric fields, a method that is about 107x faster than the conventional approach based on optimization.
-In the new method, we focus on the region close to the magnetic axis, which is the innermost magnetic field line, shown in figure 1.
+Our group has also developed another method to find quasisymmetric fields based on asymptotic expansion which is extremely fast.
+In this approach, we focus on the region close to the magnetic axis, which is the innermost magnetic field line, shown in figure 1.
 The equations of magnetohydrodynamic equilibrium and quasisymmetry can then be expanded in a small parameter: the distance from the magnetic axis compared to the scale length of the axis (e.g. a typical radius of curvature).
 This expansion, which is sometimes called a high-aspect-ratio approximation, represents the fact that the core of a stellarator looks more like a skinny bicycle tire than a fat monster truck tire.
-This expansion is accurate in the core of any stellarator, and it allows the equations of quasisymmetry to be solved much faster.
-Our new method to find quasisymmetric fields is described here and here, and other details of the method are discussed in papers here, here, and here.
-Our code implementing this method is available here.
-This work was done with our collaborators at NYU and the Max Planck Institute for Plasma Physics.
+This expansion is accurate in the core of any stellarator, and it allows the equations of quasisymmetry to be solved in times on the order of a millisecond.
+Through this near-axis expansion approach, it has been possible to extensively map the space of possible quasisymmetric fields as shown in figure 3, discovering new classes such as 2-field-period quasi-helical symmetry.